prestonf99/Regime_Change_Machine_Learning/README.md

 In this repository, we implement a Gaussian Hidden Markov model to financial time series that generates binary predictions on future returns.
 The model's outputs are either 0 or 1, with 0 being an indication to the market participant to flatten positions, 1 being an indication to go long.
 There are two files in this repository, a notebook walking through the process (hidden_markov.ipynb) and a background script that processes data, performs calculations, and generates plots for the model.

 ### Data Provider
 We're using the Yahoo Finance API to get our financial time series.
 For our purposes, we investigated the S&P 500, but this model can be applied to any ticker on the Yahoo Finance website.
-You can play around with this model on basically any U.S. equity with easy by changing the 'underlying' in the first cell.
+You can play around with this model on basically any U.S. equity with ease by changing the 'underlying' in the first cell.

 ## Setting it Up